ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 val g' : int -> string = <fun>
 ```

-The underscore symbol is a catch-all pattern, it matches with anything.
+The underscore symbol is a catch-all pattern; it matches with anything.

 Note that OCaml throws a warning when pattern matching does not catch call cases:
 ```ocaml